 This is the main working part of a note and where is body copy ($Text) is edited and displayed.
-The text is now RTF and supports RTF styles.
-The text area has its own discrete Find and Replace features including highlighting of Find results.
-A ruler can be displayed for the text area.
+The text is RTF and supports RTF styles.
+The available text area customisations and controls are a sub-set of those that will be familiar from Apple's TextEdit app.

 - Select the adjacent line: click in the left margin of the text pane.